DeeRNathan95/PokeLibrary/README.md

 This project demonstrates practical frontend skills: API integration, state management, caching, and modular component architecture.
 It’s both a learning exercise and a showcase of building fun, interactive apps with modern tooling — while highlighting custom CSS design instead of relying on frameworks.

-Great question, Dee — let’s make sure your PokéLibrary tech stack description properly calls out the fact that you’re using LocalStorage as part of your architecture.
-Recruiters and other devs will appreciate seeing that you’ve thought about caching and performance optimization.